 Adding Honey During Packaging

 This step can be combined with one of the above processes or done alone.
-Priming your beer with honey after fermentation leaves a sweet smell and taste.
+Priming your beer with honey after active fermentation leaves a sweet smell and taste.
 First, dilute the honey by boiling one cup in 16 ounces of water.
-Simply pour the honey mixture in your bottling bucket, then rack as usual.
+Simply pour the honey mixture into your bottling bucket, then rack as usual.

 Brewing with honey takes practice but can significantly improve beer once nailed down.
 The versatile ingredient can increase alcohol content or bring an intriguing flavor, scent, and even mouthfeel to your brew.